 Encino is a tiny town located in the state of Texas.
 With a population of 109 people and just one neighborhood, Encino is the 1040th largest community in Texas.

-Encino is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Encino, you'll notice that it is more blue-collar than most other communities in America.
+100.00% of Encino’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Encino is a town of construction workers and builders, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Encino who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Because of many things, Encino is a great place for families with children to consider.
 First of all, many other families with children live here, making Encino a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Encino has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Encino’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.